vmxdev/tkvdb/README.md

 ## Searching in database and cursors

 Use `tkvdb_get()` if you need to get a value by key.
-On success it returns `TKVDB_OK` and pointer to data in memory and length.
+On success, it returns `TKVDB_OK` and pointer to data in memory and length.
-You can modify value "inplace" if length is not changed.
+You can modify the value "in place" if a length is not changed.

-If you need to iterate through database (or through a part of database) you may use cursors.
+If you need to iterate through the database (or through a part of the database) you may use cursors.

 ```
 tkvdb_cursor *cursor = tkvdb_cursor_create(transaction);